dedis/doc/cosi/cosi.md

 ### Challenge

-The leader waits to receive the Commitment packets containing the R_i from the other participants for a certain time frame as defined by the application.
+The leader waits to receive the Commitment packets containing commitments R_i of the other participants for a certain time frame as defined by the application.
 After receiving all the expected responses or the timeout, the leader constructs the subset P' of participants from whom he